 A clutter-free workspace is essential for maintaining focus and productivity.

-• A clean and organized environment not only enhances productivity, but also contributes to a sense of calm and clarity.
+A clean and organized environment enhances productivity and contributes to a sense of calm and clarity.

 5. Prioritize Comfort and Ergonomics